-C5.1.
+C 5.1.
 SCOPE

-This part provides the specifications with regard to the following:
+This part provides the specifications regarding the following:

-(a) The Contract Skills Development Goals as per the Standard for developing skills through infrastructure contracts.2020 as gazetted in the Government Gazette No. 43495.
-3 July 2020.
+(a) The Contract Skills Development Goals as per the Standard for developing skills through infrastructure contracts, 2020 as gazetted in the Government Gazette No. 43495, 3 July 2020.

-The below specifications are intended as a guide and are to be read in conjunction with the abovementioned standards for the implementation of the programme.
+The below specifications are intended as a guide and are to be read in conjunction with the above-mentioned standards for the implementation of the programme.